datagrok-ai/public/help/visualize/viewers/grid.md

 import TabItem from '@theme/TabItem';
 ```

 Grid is a [viewer](viewers.md) for tabular data.
-It's like Excel on steroids.
+Think Excel on steroids.

 :::note